 Hanson reported that the new AGU building is almost finished; everyone is invited to look around after the meeting.
-Per meeting costs to hold the regular Society meetings will be higher than expected because of the need to pay support staff (security, janitorial) to stay through the evening, and the need to have a liquor license, bartender, etc., for the refreshments.
+Per meeting costs to hold the regular Society meetings would be higher than previously thought because of the need to pay support staff (security, janitorial, etc.) to stay through the evening, and the need to have a liquor license, bartender, etc., for the refreshments.